ucsdsteveshoe/CSE110Lab1/README.md

 Hello!

 My name is Steven, I'm a 5th year Computer Science undergrad with a minor in Cognitive Science.
-I'm set to graduate UCSD at the end of this year in spring 2022.
+I'm set to graduate UCSD at the end of this academic year in spring 2022.